-5 Tips for Creating Strong Passwords
+5 Tips for Creating Secure Passwords

-prepare for such a data breach
+, as well as how to prepare for a data breach

-Password Security Tips and Guidelines
+Creating a Strong Password: Security Tips and Guidelines

 Password Safety Tip #1: Don’t use the same password twice.

 It’s often common for people to use the same password to log in to a variety of websites.
 Employees at businesses of all sizes should be encouraged to use a different password for each of their important accounts.
 If one website experiences a breach, the other sites using that same password are also at risk.
 (See tip #5 to help make this more realistic!)

 Password Safety Tip #2: Use a mix of characters including letters, numbers and symbols - or a passphrase.

 It’s always tempting to create a password using a loved one’s name, a pet’s name, a birthday or anniversary and so on.
 However, these types of passwords are generally quite easy for a hacker to figure out.
 Instead, passwords should be at least 12 characters long and include upper and lower case letters, numbers and symbols.

 Additionally, another great strong password idea is to think of a passphrase instead of just a word.
 For example, four random dictionary words with spaces: Logic finite eager ratio !
 This passphrase easily memorable without the need to write it down, which is a big security mistake.
 Five reasons why passphrases are a stronger choice for a password include:

 - Passphrases are easier to remember than passwords.